 In Scandinavia it was seen in the colours of the Danish airline

 Flying Enterprise, which started in 1960 with a fleet of ex-BOAC aircraft.
 Although not a

 perfect shot of the plane, this photo brings a nice atmosphere of bygone days, with the out-door

 café and viewing-ground by the apron.
 Look at all those hats!
 You certainly feel a little

 Flying Enterprise again, now in the summer of 1964.
 In the meantime the airline had

 upgraded to DC-7s, one of which (OY-DMP) is seen at Copenhagen's Kastrup Airport.
 The airline

 turned into Conair in late 1964, which eventually, some 30 years later, merged with Scanair,

-the former SAS subsidiary, to become Premiair (renamed MyTravel Airways in 2002 and Thomas Cook Airlines Scandinavia in 2008).
+the former SAS subsidiary, to become Premiair (renamed MyTravel Airways in 2002, Thomas Cook Airlines Scandinavia in 2008 and Sunclass Airlines 2019).